Meta-Captain819/JavaChatApp/README.md

 ### Prerequisites

 - **Java Development Kit (JDK) 8 or higher** installed on your system.
+- **JavaFx** latest version
-- An IDE like IntelliJ IDEA, Eclipse, or use command line.
+- An IDE like Vs Code, Netbeans,IntelliJ IDEA, Eclipse, or use command line.
 - (Optional) Git to clone the repository.

 ---